-We draw attention to Note 1 to the financial statements which indicates that the Company is still exploring for new business opportunities.
-Its current activities comprise mainly of transferring assets related to its previous development bank operation to Banco de Oro Unibank, Inc. (BDO) and Philippine Deposit Insurance Corporation (PDIC).
-Thus, the Company has continued to incur losses resulting in a capital deficiency of ₱144.2 million and ₱141.3 million as at December 31, 2020 and 2019, respectively.
+We draw attention to Note 1 to the financial statements which indicates that the Company is exploring new business opportunities.
+Its current activities comprise mainly of transferring assets related to its previous development bank operations to Banco de Oro Unibank, Inc. (BDO) and Philippine Deposit Insurance Corporation (PDIC) in accordance with the Memorandum of Agreement (MOA) among the parties.
+Thus, the Company continuously incurs losses resulting in a capital deficiency amounting to ₱145.1 million and ₱144.2 million as at December 31, 2021 and 2020, respectively.
 These events indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
-The actions being taken by the Company to address this matter are also discussed in Note 1.
+The actions being taken by the Company to address this matter are discussed in Note 1.
 Our opinion is not modified in respect of this matter.